-Um, with the, with the coalition members, and I'm asking you to do this now if it's agreeable, to, to put a buffer zone around our people during the ceremony.
+With the coalition members, I'm asking you to do this now if it's agreeable, to put a buffer zone around our people during the ceremony.
 That way, for those who want to, want to exercise their right for civil disobedience, with whatever kind of toys they got, you know, you guys want to be arrested?
 Now's your time.

 Waiting out the threats of removal

-And I believe firmly that, that the United States has not fulfilled its obligation of a trust, and they are putting us in, in a position that it's time in memorial tried, which means the tribes that have lived on the Colorado River forever, are really impacted and they are threatened for their lives and existence.
+And I believe firmly that, that the United States has not fulfilled its obligation of trust, and they are putting us in a position where it's time immemorial, which means the tribes that have lived on the Colorado River forever, are really impacted and they are threatened for their lives and existence.
 And this in, in some senses may be a form of genocide, a nuclear genocide.

-Because of the, of the fact that the Indian tribes on the Colorado River have, uh, uh, are, are and could be directly affected if contamination from here gets into the Colorado River.
+Because of the fact that the Indian tribes on the Colorado River could be directly affected if contamination from here gets into the Colorado River.
 We'll be directly affected in that way.
-We've asked that this Five River Alliance be one cooperative agency which will allow us now to not only have the, the traditional and heritage part and the cultural part of the four Mojaves and all the other tribes, to be able to have this input which makes a greater statement about our cultural relationship to this land out here.
+We've asked that this Five River Alliance be one cooperative agency which will allow us now to not only have the traditional and heritage part and the cultural part of the four Mojaves and all the other tribes, to be able to have this input which makes a greater statement about our cultural relationship to this land out here.

 United, We Stood

-These are the things that, that unite us together, that under, under one cause, we gained strength.
+These are the things that unite us together, that, under one cause, we gained strength.
 And this strength carried us through.
 This gave us the stamina to stop all these people from coming in and continuing to do what they've been doing to all of us.
-Desecrating our lands, polluting us, destroying our, our tradition.
+Desecrating our lands, polluting us, and destroying our traditions.